AlfonsoGordonCC/VirtualReality/README.md

 - Training: bow practice.

 My main aportations were the Multiplayer system, the hide and seek minigame, the swiming on the lake and the monetization system.
+This can be found as individual files.

+The projec tis able for downloading but an unkown bug does not allow executions sometimes.